ccfd/tanks/README.md

 - `-t seconds` - set time limit
 - `-fps fps` - fps (default 24)
 - `[bot name]:[number of tanks]` - you can supply the list players (bots) to include in the fight (with number of respective tanks)

+## Tournament
+There will be an online tournament of the created bots.

+### How to participate
+Participation is restricted to the students of [MEiL PW](https://meil.pw.edu.pl/) for now.
+To participate you have to scan a QR code on the corridor of the faculty.
+After scaning the code you will have your private copy of repository.
+You can edit out the `src/Bot/BotPlayer.cpp` to develop your AI player.

 ### How we include your bot
 Your repository will be cloned (every some time).